 Peter was a pivotal driver for the construction of the Burpengary Community War Memorial, which has become a special site for the greater region, as well as a place of gathering to commemorate soldiers past and present on Anzac Day, Remembrance Day and Vietnam Veterans’ Day.

-During his time as a Councillor, Peter has helped Moreton Bay to become one of the fastest growing council region’s in Australia and sees the delivery of catalytic projects like the Peninsula Railway Line, The Mill PDA and USC Moreton Bay as the foundation for even greater investment and prosperity.
+During his time as a Councillor, Peter has helped Moreton Bay to become one of the fastest growing council regions in Australia and sees the delivery of catalytic projects like the Peninsula Railway Line, The Mill Priority Development Area at Petrie and University Sunshine Coast Moreton Bay as the foundation for even greater investment and prosperity.

 As Mayor, he has committed to making Council open and transparent with the community, especially in relation to planning and development.